yashpal2104/kro/website/docs/docs/concepts/00-resource-group-definitions.md

    - Validates all CEL expressions in status fields and conditions using CEL's native type system
      - Validates field references exist in the actual resource schemas
      - Ensures expressions return types compatible with their target fields
+     - Validates that CEL functions called in expressions exist and are used correctly
-     - Checks type compatibility statically without executing expressions
+     - Checks expression correctness and type compatibility statically without executing expressions

 2. **API Generation**: kro generates and registers a new CRD in your cluster based on your schema.
 For example, if your **ResourceGraphDefinition** defines a